 We'll be using triple redundancy for Raq the Harbor audio.

-Please email your music to both and (that's David Metz, our audio guy) no later than July 11th.
+If you will NOT be playing your own music, please email your music to both HasaniHafla@gmail.com and firstname.lastname@example.org (that's David Metz, our audio guy) no later than July 13th - but sooner is better!

 STAGE You get to create your own stage space this time!
 Whether it's your living room, your kitchen, your patio, whatever, play around with the camera placement and make sure you're aware of when you're out of camera range.
 Mark the floor with tape if you need to.